Generalized Fourier coefficients of multiplicative functions

 \section{$W$-trick}

-In the same way as the bounds mentioned in the introduction only apply to Fourier coefficients $\frac{1}{x}\sum_{n\leq x} f(n) e(\alpha n)$ at an irrational phase $\alpha$, it is the case that an arbitrary multiplicative function $f$ will most likely \emph{correlate} with a given nilsequence, unless this sequence itself is sufficiently equidistributed.
+In the same way as the bounds mentioned in the introduction only apply to Fourier coefficients $\frac{1}{x}\sum_{n\leq x} f(n) e(\alpha n)$ at an irrational phase $\alpha$, it is the case that an arbitrary multiplicative function $f$ may \emph{correlate} with a given nilsequence, unless this sequence itself is sufficiently equidistributed.
 Thus, statements of the form

 with $h=f$ or $h = f - S_f(N;1,1)$ cannot be expected to hold in general.
 On the other hand, it turns out to be sufficient to ensure that $h$ is equidistributed in progressions to small moduli in order to resolve this problem.
 For arithmetic applications such as establishing a result of the form \eqref{eq:star}, this can be achieved with the help of the $W$-trick from \cite{GT-longprimeaps}.
 The basic idea is to decompose $f$ into a sum of functions that are equidistributed in progressions to small moduli.
 This is achieved by decomposing the range $\{1,\dots, N\}$ into subprogressions modulo a product $W(N)$ of small primes, which has the effect of fixing or eliminating the contribution from small primes on each of the subprogressions.